cyrill-martin/kmapper.com/src/sites/_en/about.md

 people:
 - name: Cyrill Martin
   image: cyrill.png
-  desc: <p>I'm a developer and business analyst, dedicated to interdisciplinary perspectives on information retrieval and knowledge transfer - skilled in structuring data and content for humans and machines.</p><p>I've worked in research and publishing environments before founding kmapper GmbH.
+  desc: <p>I'm a developer, business analyst, and requirements engineer, dedicated to interdisciplinary perspectives on information retrieval and knowledge transfer - skilled in structuring data and content for humans and machines.</p><p>I've worked in research and publishing environments before founding kmapper GmbH.
 You can have a look at my CV here&#58; <a href="https://cyrill-martin.github.io/" target="_blank">cyrill-martin.github.io</a></p>
   socials:
     - <a href="https://www.linkedin.com/in/cyrill-martin/" target="_blank">LinkedIn</a>
     - <a href="https://twitter.com/cyrill_martin/" target="_blank">Twitter</a>